 UV water purifiers are best suited to water which has been treated by the municipal corporation.
 It effectively eliminates disease causing bacteria, germs and viruses making the water safe to drink.
 UV technology also removes new age contaminants from the water, like lead, arsenic, etc.

-In the current times, when its hard to know what is in the drinking water, and the source of water may change frequently, customers don’t need to pick between RO technology or UV technology.
+In the current times, when its hard to know what is in your drinking water, and determine its frequently changing source, customers don’t need to pick between RO technology or UV technology.
 Depending on the TDS levels of the water supply to your home, the recommended technology changes from RO to UV.
 Hence it would be a great choice to have a water purifier at home with a combination of both RO and UV technology to purify water.
 With these water purifiers being available at affordable prices, there is no room for compromise when it comes to consuming healthy water.

 View our advanced range of water purifiers by Dr Aquaguard .